I love upcycling so much!!!!!

 The activity books that I illustrated for KidSigns are for sale in the Bruna in Rijen, The Netherlands!
 That is great news: learning sign language in a playful way has become a little more readily available!

-Here are the KidSigns reporters delivering the first books! (btw the champagne they drink is kids’ lemonade champagne – Jip en Janneke champagne – We might be quite liberal in the Netherlands, but underage alcohol consumption is just as illegal as anywhere, as it should be!)
+Here are the KidSigns reporters delivering the first books! (btw the champagne they drink is kids’ lemonade champagne – Jip en Janneke champagne – We might be quite liberal in the Netherlands, but underage alcohol consumption is a big NO NO!!)

 Been reading Dr Daniel Amen‘s book Change Your Brain Change Your Life to get more understanding of my own mental health and my history with anxiety and depression.